grapeot/EOSVRConverter/README.md

 # EOS VR Converter

-This repo provides a utility for Canon's great VR lens.
+This repo provides an alternative workflow than the EOS VR Utility for Canon's great VR lens.
-The `EOSVRConverter.py` basically does what EOS VR Utility does, with some bug fixes, capabilities to process RAW, and multi-core acceleration.
+The workflow aims to handle the current painpoints of the EOS VR Utility:

+* RAW formats are unsupported for both still and video;
+* Operation efficiency is not a focus of the software design, which has many blocking long operations.
+The users often have to wait for minutes before able to begin export;
+* There are some artifacts in the parallex correction, sometimes resulting in the dizziness or cross eyes.

+The utility allows for the following workflow instead:

+### Photos

+* [Optional] Perform image adjustments from RAW files in your favorite editing tools.
+Export the result to JPG files.
+* Use the `EOSVRConverter.py` to convert the images to equirectangular format in batch, in parallel, in a set and go manner.
+* [Optional] If resolution is a concern, I usually use Topaz Sharpen AI to boost the clarity.

+### Videos

+* [Optional] Perform RAW decoding, video color grading (if you use Canon Log) and other adjustment in your favorite editing tools.
+Export the result to mp4 files.
+* If you use All-I format (instead of RAW formats), it's possible to skip the previous step and directly begin from the mp4 files right from the body.
+In this case, use the `EOSVRConverter.py` to do color grading, auto adjustment, and equirectangular transform to png files.
+It also extracts audio for future use.
+* Use `VideoCombiner.py` to optionally launch Topaz Sharpen AI to boost the clarity.
+And then it combines the frames and the audio into a mp4 file which can be played on VR goggles.

 `enableJpgs.py` is provided for legacy use only.
-It still uses Canon's EOS VR Utility, but makes it easier to use.

-## EOS VR Converter
+## Technical Details

-It converts an image or video from R5 + EOS VR lens to an equirectangular form, which could be rendered in VR goggles.
+This utility converts an image or video from R5 + EOS VR lens to an equirectangular form, which could be rendered in VR goggles.
 I used industry standard algorithms to develop this tool so the result might be different from EOS VR Utility's result.
 Currently it doesn't depend on the EXIF data, so it doesn't require the image to be from the body, and thus could support jpg files derived from the RAW file.
 However, this also limits its capability to perform automatic horizontal correction.